Admissions

 • After adding all the books you need to your shopping cart, click “Check Out” and follow the on-screen instructions.
 Visit our online bookstore to purchase textbooks.

-During the start of the term, the Graduate School will send a form to fill out for your student ID.
+As you prepare for the start of the term, the Graduate School will send a form to fill our your student ID.
 This form will require you to upload a picture for your student ID.
 After filling out this form, your ID will be ready to pick up at the guard’s desk in the Bank Street lobby within a few weeks of the start of the term.
+Online students will have their ID cards mailed to them.

 Room numbers will be posted on the website course schedule a few days before the start of the term.
 During the first day of any given semester, a list of courses and their room numbers will be posted on the main bulletin board in the lobby of the College by the elevators.
 If you need assistance finding your classroom, ask the security desk in the front of the lobby.